 Using Auto-Translate is a great method to help you quickly create your courses in different languages.
+It uses machine learning to improve its results and interpret things like tone and context to ensure a high standard of translation.

 Reviewing your translated courses

 While Auto-Translate can accurately translate large amounts of content, it should not be your sole translator.
-This tool is best used to supplement your translation team.

-Like all of your content made in Elucidat, we always recommend that you perform a thorough QA (Quality Assurance) of your auto-translated Variations before releasing them to your learners, ideally making use of native or fluent speakers' expertise if possible.
-This can help you pick up and replace any words or phrases that may not translate well contextually into the target language.
+Like all of your content made in Elucidat, we always recommend that you perform a thorough QA (Quality Assurance) of your auto-translated Variations before releasing them to your learners, ideally making use of fluent speakers' expertise if possible.

 Colloquial words or phrases